 Your doctor will explain the procedure to you and give you a chance to ask any questions that you might have.

 You will be asked to sign a consent form that gives permission to do the procedure.
 Read the form carefully and ask questions if something is not clear.

-Notify your doctor if you are sensitive to or are allergic to any medications, iodine, latex, tape, or anesthetic agents (local and general).
+Tell your provider if you are sensitive to or allergic to any medicines, latex, tape, and anesthesia medicines (local and general).

-Notify your doctor if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medications, aspirin, or other medications that affect blood clotting.
-You may need to stop these medications prior to the procedure.
+Tell your provider if you have a history of bleeding disorders.
+Let your provider know if you are taking any blood-thinning medicines, aspirin, ibuprofen, or other medicines that affect blood clotting.
+You may need to stop taking these medicines before the procedure.

 A mastectomy typically requires a stay in the hospital.
 Procedures may vary depending on your condition and your doctor's practices.

 You will be asked to remove your clothing and given a gown to wear.

 An IV (intravenous) line may be started in your arm or hand.
 You will be given medicine through the IV.
 This will help you relax or put you into a deep sleep during the surgery.